-Orange County is in the process of developing its own version of the Master Plan for Aging.
-See Local Master Plan on Aging Supplement below for more information.
-This collaborative effort between the Social Services Agency, OC Community Resources' Office on Aging, OC Health Care Agency, and the County Executive Office, aims to create a local aging plan specific to the needs of Orange County older adults.
-It will focus on the five goals in the state's master plan: housing, access to health care, equity, caregiving, and economic security.
+The County of Orange is in the process of developing its own version of the Master Plan for Aging and is currently in the planning stage.
+The Office on Aging in collaboration with the Social Services Agency, Health Care Agency, and the County Executive Office, is working on creating a local aging plan specific to the needs of Orange County older adults.
+The plan will align with the state's master plan and focus on housing, access to health care, equity, caregiving, and economic security.